Replica Titanic

 There have been several proposals and studies for a project to build a replica ship based on the infamous British ocean liner, RMS Titanic.
-A project by South African businessman Sarel Gaus was abandoned in 2006, and a project by Australian businessman and former politician Clive Palmer was announced in 2012, known as the Titanic II.
+A project by South African businessman Sarel Gous was abandoned in 2006, and a project by Australian businessman and former politician Clive Palmer was announced in 2012, known as the Titanic II.
 While Palmer has made no official announcement about his project being abandoned, it appears to have seen a dramatically decreased amount of progress by 2015 and no construction.
 A Titanic replica to be permanently docked at an inland resort in Sichuan, China commenced construction in May 2015.
 The Titanic Museums in Branson, Missouri and Pigeon Forge, Tennessee are designed to depict the forward half of the Titanic.

 Economic viability of a recreation

 In 1998, Popular Mechanics magazine explored the feasibility of such projects, in consultation with Neil Gallagher of the Webb Institute.
 The article discussed the significant changes to the original design required to produce a safe and economically viable ship.
 Most of the changes would appear below the water line: